GEOARCHAEOLOGICAL X-RAY FLUORESCENCE LABORATORY DESCRIPTION, OUTLINE AND FEE SCHEDULE

 We can provide letter or comprehensive reports and strongly encourage you to consult with us during your planning stages to discuss sampling issues.
 We have wide experience in all spatial and temporal contexts as witnessed by the selected bibliography provided.
 We can provide quantitative non-destructive elemental analyses of obsidian, other volcanic rocks, secondary siliceous sediments (cherts and chalcedony), and ceramics usually within two to three weeks, often sooner.
 Results sent through e-mail immediately after completion.
 All laboratory reports are curated at the completely searchable https://escholarship.org/ University of California open access website, unless otherwise requested, available to all.

-Many researchers from a variety of organizations have used the Berkeley EDXRF facilities for the analysis of archaeological materials including, the U.S. Forest Service, the Bureau of Land Management, the Laboratory of Archaeology, Museum of New Mexico, the Instituto Nacional de Antropología e Historia (INAH) at a variety of offices in northern Mexico, the Institute of Archaeology and Ethnography, Siberian Branch of the Russian Academy of Science, and a large variety of Cultural Resource Management firms, mainly in the Southwest and southern California.
+Many researchers from a variety of organizations have used the Berkeley EDXRF facilities for the analysis of archaeological materials including, the U.S. Forest Service, the Bureau of Land Management, US National Park Service, the Laboratory of Archaeology, Museum of New Mexico, the Instituto Nacional de Antropología e Historia (INAH) at a variety of offices in northern Mexico, the Institute of Archaeology and Ethnography, Siberian Branch of the Russian Academy of Science, and a large variety of Cultural Resource Management firms, mainly in the Southwest and southern California.

 Please consider our instrumental facilities for your analytical needs.
 If you have any questions at all, please feel free to contact us by mail, phone, or Internet.

-Non-destructive trace elements analyzed: Ti, Mn, Fe, Co, Ni, Cu, Zn, Ga, Rb, Sr, Y, Zr, Pb, Th in parts per million (ppm) ratioed to the Compton scatter.
-Barium and cerium is measured when necessary, or at request for $5.00 more per sample.
-Sample sizes down to 5 mm in smallest dimension.
-Call if many samples < 10 mm in smallest dimension.
+Non-destructive trace elements analyzed: Ti, Mn, Fe, Co, Ni, Cu, Zn, Ga, Rb, Sr, Y, Zr, Pb, Th in parts per million (ppm) ratioed to the Rayleigh scatter.
+Barium (Ba) and cerium (Ce) is measured when necessary, or at request for $5.00 more per sample.
+Sample sizes down to 12 mm in largest dimension.
+Call if many samples < 12 mm in largest dimension.

 Non-destructive metal fundamental parameter (theoretical) analyses (coins, copper artifacts, other metal artifacts) for Mn, Fe, Co, Ni, Cu, Zn, As, Mo, Ag, Sn, Sb, Au, Pb, Bi.